axil/numpy-data-types/numpy_data_types.rst

         >>> v[()]            # obtaining the value of the 0-dim array 3

-As for numpy scalars — they are covered by the overflow warnings:
+As for NumPy scalars — they are covered by the overflow warnings:

 .. code:: python